 - I would check this box if I would like for Service Provider to update the address on file to this new permanent address.
-If I am requesting a check, I understand that it will be mailed to this address. - · I must notify my employer of my address change. - · Any changes to my address must be notarized .
+If I am requesting a check, I understand that it will be mailed to this address. - If I am still employed, I must notify my employer of my address change. - Any changes to my address must be notarized authorized Plan Administrator.